English Civil War: Terminology

 The term English Civil War appears most often in the singular, but historians often divide the conflict into two or three separate wars.
 These were not restricted to England alone, as Wales (having been annexed into the Kingdom of England) was affected by the same political instabilities.
 The conflicts also involved wars with Scotland and Ireland and civil wars within them.
 Some historians have favoured the term The British Civil Wars.
 From the Restoration to the 19th century, the common phrase for the civil wars was "the rebellion" or "the great rebellion".

 The wars spanning all four countries are known as the Wars of the Three Kingdoms.
 In the early 19th century, Walter Scott referred to it as "The Great Civil War".
 The 1911 Encyclopædia Britannica called the series of conflicts the "Great Rebellion".
 Some historians, notably Marxists such as Christopher Hill, favoured the term "English Revolution".

+The common nicknames of Cavaliers and Roundheads, respectively for the Royalists and Parliamentarians, both originated as pejoratives.
+Cavalier comes from the same Latin root as the Spanish word caballero ("knight, horseman") and had been used in the court of Elizabeth I as an insult implying pro-Spanish sympathies.
+Roundhead refers to how some Puritans and London apprentices wore their hair closely cropped around the head or flat, though generals of both sides wore their hair at similar lengths.

 Geography

 Each side had a geographical stronghold, such that minority elements were silenced or fled.
 The Royalist areas included the countryside, the Shires, the cathedral cities of York, Chester, Worcester and Oxford, and the less economically developed areas of northern and western England and Wales.
 Parliament's strengths spanned the industrial centres, ports, and economically advanced regions of southern and eastern England, including the remaining cathedral cities.
 Historian Lacey Baldwin Smith wrote: "the words populous, rich, and rebellious seemed to go hand in hand".